 They work best over their matching chords.
 Unlike scales, which you can play around with as chords change, you change arpeggio each time the chord changes.

-The A-shaped barre is the second simplest.
+The A-shaped one is the second simplest.
 Barre fret 10 on all the strings except for the top E, so your root note is the G on fret 10 of the A string.
 When you play the barre chord, you put the remainder of your fingers into an A shape on fret 12.
 However, the arpeggio requires a couple of extra notes to keep its 1-3-5-8 pattern.
 Play fret 10, then ret 14 on the A string, before playing the A chord shape across fret 12 of the D, G and B strings.
 Then, play fret 10 on the high E and finally finish on fret 15 of the same string, which will also be a G.

 Minor triads are the logical next step after you nail your major shapes.
 Like the major shapes, they can be learned using the C, A, G, E and D shapes, only this time Cm, Am, Gm, Em, and Dm.

 Am, Em, and Dm are probably the easiest to get your head around, as they’re shapes that you’re used to from open chords.

 Different Picking Styles

 - Legato playing also makes this speed more possible.
 Using hammer-ons, pull-offs, slides or a combination of those means that your fretting hand is the one doing most of the work.
 This saves time as you don’t need to worry about matching the speed with your picking hand, but the smooth sound of legato isn’t suited to styles like jazz and heavy metal.

-Sweep picking and tapping are extremely common in metal and neo-classical music.
+- Sweep picking and tapping are extremely common in metal and neo-classical music also.
 Sweeping involves quickly fingering an arpeggio, whilst your picking hand ‘sweeps’ across the strings, one by one as you fret them.
 This takes a lot of practice and is generally considered an advanced technique.
 Tapping can be combined with this, at the end of a sweep, or can be used as a legato technique.
 Tapping is when you use your picking hand to fret some of the notes.
 It looks fancy and, like most of these techniques, enables speed.

 Form and Speed

 If you are one of those players who really want to be able to play fast, we hear you.
 But remember, it’s always important to play slow, first.
-Nail the form, get it perfect, then slowly increase the BPM on your metronome.
+Nail the form, get it perfect, then when you’re comfortable slowly increase the BPM on your metronome.
 Anyone can play fast sloppily.
 It takes a player who has mastered slow playing to play fast with precision and real skill.

 A lot’s been covered in this article, so let’s recap.

 Firstly, an arpeggio is a pattern of notes that are based on the 1st, 3rd, 5th and 8th position of a scale.
-In the case of a major arpeggio, this is simply 1, 3, 5 and 8, however, if it’s minor, the 3rd must be flattened by a semitone (or fret).
+In the case of the major ones, this is simply 1, 3, 5 and 8, however, if it’s minor, the 3rd must be flattened by a semitone (or fret).
 These can then be embellished into major, minor or dominant 7th chords, by adding the 7th note of the scale into the pattern.
 If it’s major, it stays as it is, if it’s minor, it’s flattened along with the 3rd note, and if it’s dominant then it’s also flattened, but the 3rd remains as it is.

-You can learn arpeggios in five main shapes, which are based on C, A, G, E and D chord shapes.
+You can learn them in five main shapes, which are based on C, A, G, E and D chord shapes.
 These are moveable all across the fretboard and can each be turned into 7ths, minors, or to altered chords beyond what we’ve covered here.
-You can play them legato, using alternate picking or with sweeps and taps, but the most important thing to remember as you learn it any of these ways is to prioritise accuracy over speed.
+You can play them legato, using alternate picking or with sweeps and taps, but the most important thing to remember as you learn it any of these ways is to prioritize accuracy over speed.
 Even if speed is your ultimate aim.

 Entering the world of arpeggios is a sure way to open up your fretboard and improve your playing.
 Whether it’s blues, jazz, metal or a combination of genres that you’re exploring, these shapes belong in your long-term memory.